no1numa/spaceship-titanic-kaggle/README.md

 # spaceship-titanic-kaggle
-Repository of my attempt at solving the Spaceship Titanic competition on the Kaggle platform.
+Repository of my attempt at solving the Spaceship Titanic competition on Kaggle.